 - Domestic Corporate structures provide potential self-employment tax savings over LLC structures.

-- Domestic Corporation have no limit to the number or types of shareholder.
+- Domestic Corporations have no limit to the number or types of shareholders.

-- With proper structuring “double taxation” can minimized and/or completely eliminated.
+- With proper structuring “double taxation” can be minimized and/or completely eliminated.

 - Offering stock to the public.